MARRIAGE IN CROATIA

 - Passport of the non-Australian citizen - if lodged in person (certified copy of passport/s if lodged by mail)

-- Please contact the Embassy for the cost of the the issue of a Certificate of No Impediment (payable in Croatia kuna at the exchange rate set by the Embassy)
+- Please contact the Embassy for the cost of the the issue of a Certificate of No Impediment (payable in Croatian kuna at the exchange rate set by the Embassy)

 If lodging at the Embassy, the fee is payable in cash in Croatian Kuna (Australian dollars (AUD) are not accepted by the Embassy).
 If lodging by mail, please pay at the Croatian Post Office via a telegraphic transfer (addressed to the Embassy address, NOT a bank account).

 If you are lodging by mail, please send a copy of the pay form or transfer slip with the application.